-Beware of pressure-selling.
-Check our solar panels buying advice for things to look out for, including rapidly-reducing quotes and lack of detailed information.
-RECC received one complaint per week about battery storage in 2016.
+Beware of pressure selling.
+Check our solar panels buying advice for things to look out for, including rapidly reducing quotes and lack of detailed information.
+RECC received one complaint a week about battery storage in 2017.

 - Require little maintenance: ‘Fit and forget’, said one owner.

 - Batteries added to existing solar PV systems are subject to 20% VAT.
-Batteries installed at the same time as solar panels is subject to 5% VAT.
+Batteries installed at the same time as solar panels are subject to 5% VAT.

-We asked solar panel experts and owners for their top solar panel tips.
+We asked solar-panel experts and owners for their top tips.
 Find out how to make the most of your solar panels.

-*Online survey of 933 Which? members who have solar PV and have or would consider a home battery system, June 2017.
+*Online survey of 1,562 Which? members who have solar PV and have or would consider a home-battery system, May 2018.